scottgeigel/stoplight.io/netlify/blog-posts/open-banking-regulation-and-api-design.md

 #### Implied Signatures

 In this approach, the schema only implies that request or response is a JSON Web Signature by defining the payload as a regular JSON definition and then using an appropriate content type to describe it.
-In an OpenAPI specification this is accomplished by using the `content` keyword:
+In an OpenAPI Specification document, this is accomplished by using the `content` keyword:

 ```
 200: